 Refine who your company is and what it does

 In the early days of most businesses, direction is clear.
 There isn’t much ambiguity on who a company is when everyone is sitting in the same room and working closely together.
 But as companies grow in size, even the best employees—who instantly picked up on the company’s mission, vision, and business strategies—can sometimes struggle to stay on track.
 Sales teams are particularly susceptible to this type of stagnation during growth.
-It’s not surprising then that these are also the first two questions that Allan Telio, Vice President and Director of OpenView, starts with in a post about scaling sales teams:
+It’s not surprising then that these are also the first two questions that Allan Telio, starts with in a post about scaling sales teams:

 Know who you’re targeting.
 Does this sound insanely basic?
 That’s because it is.
 It is also one of the hardest things to figure out when you start to scale.
 Once you answer this question, you’re not finished—this is something you’re going to continue to refine as your organization grows and your product evolves.